Powerlearnproject/se-day1-assignment-holuwercheyy/README.md

 Software Developer - developing applications, programs and systems using programming languages and frameworks.

-- maintaining and updating software to keep it functional.
+Maintaining and updating software to keep it functional.

-- collaborating with other team members to ensure best practice when developing software.
+Collaborating with other team members to ensure best practice when developing software.

-- reporting to the project manager about the progress of the software development.
+Reporting to the project manager about the progress of the software development.

 Quality Assurance Engineer - collaborate with stakeholders to understand and clarify software requirement.

-- create development standards and procedures for the programmers to follow
+Create development standards and procedures for the programmers to follow

-- confirm that the software meets the requirement before deployment.
+Confirm that the software meets the requirement before deployment.

-- analyze the product to identify bugs and suggest changes to make them more efficient.
+Analyze the product to identify bugs and suggest changes to make them more efficient.

-- develop and execute automation scripts using open-source tools.
+Develop and execute automation scripts using open-source tools.

 Project Manager - assembles and lead the software development team.

-- discuss the project and its requirement with the client and software developers.
+Discuss the project and its requirement with the client and software developers.

-- create blueprint for the project.
+Create blueprint for the project.

-- tracking and communicating information regarding the project milestone.
+Tracking and communicating information regarding the project milestone.

-- deliver the complete software to the client and regularly check its performance.
+Deliver the complete software to the client and regularly check its performance.

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.